amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 ### Best Practices for Provisioning
 - **Use action batches** to group multiple POST, PUT, and DELETE calls into a single request.
 This reduces overhead and speeds up execution.
 - **Retrieve configuration changes efficiently**
-    - Most 429 errors happen when you poll information too often after the first day of network deployment, such as for the list of [networks](https://developer.cisco.com/meraki/api-v1/get-organization-networks/) or [policy objects](https://developer.cisco.com/meraki/api-v1/get-organization-policy-objects/) in an organization.
+    - Most 429 errors happen when you poll information too often after the first day of network deployment.
+For example, requesting a list of [networks](https://developer.cisco.com/meraki/api-v1/get-organization-networks/) or [policy objects](https://developer.cisco.com/meraki/api-v1/get-organization-policy-objects/) in an organization.
 These values rarely change after initial deployment.
 A better strategy is to use [getOrganizationConfigurationChanges](https://developer.cisco.com/meraki/api-v1/get-organization-configuration-changes/) to retrieve a snapshot of all configuration changes.
 - **Use configuration templates**
     - Combine multiple network-specific requests into a single template update.
     - Let Meraki handle updates to all bound networks for you, reducing your API calls.
 ### Best Practices for Monitoring
 - **Replace an inefficient API operation with an efficient one**
-   - Use the most efficient API calls available for your needs, especically if your application includes monitoring features.
+   - Use the most efficient API calls available for your needs, especially if your application includes monitoring features.

 | **Use Case**                                  | **Less Efficient Operation**                                                                 | **More Efficient Operation**                                                                                             |
 |--------------------------------------------|----------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------|